People wake up to a white Christmas in parts of UK

 No further significant snow is expected until after midnight, the spokesperson added.

-Moving into Boxing Day, more snow is expected in parts of central and southern Scotland and the north-west of England, with the Met Office issuing a yellow weather warning.
+Moving into Boxing Day, more snow is expected in parts of central and southern Scotland and north-west England, stretching as far south as the Peak District, with the Met Office issuing a yellow weather warning.

 Coming into effect just after midnight, the warning will last until noon, according to the agency.